Elena Velez: Career

-In February 2024 Velez hosted controversial EVSALON001, which drew on "antiheroic female archetypes" from Margaret Mitchell's Gone With The Wind.
-The Washington Post criticized the salon as "problematic" and "dangerously cheesy".
-Sohrab Ahmari referred to the presentation as a "weird racial" variation of the "Art-right".
+In February 2024 Velez hosted controversial EVSALON001, which drew on "antiheroic American female archetypes" from Margaret Mitchell's Gone With The Wind.
+The Washington Post criticized the salon as "problematic" and "dangerously cheesy" and alleged that Velez "aligns herself with the unsavory flavor of a tendentious downtown New York crowd, whose podcasters, media personalities and fashion and art-adjacent figures rose to prominence under the aegis of 'Dimes Square'".
 The salon garnered Velez the nickname of "Fashion's first post-woke designer" according to The Free Press.

-In 2025 Velez collaborated with controversial streaming platform OnlyFans and designed the costumes for The National Ballet of Canada.